Welcome

 Germany’s efforts

 Germany is a signatory to these conventions and has long campaigned for anti-personnel mines to be prohibited worldwide and for the conventions to be implemented globally and to apply universally.
-The country banned the use of landmines at an early stage, in 1996, thus lending further impetus to the global prohibition of anti-personnel mines.
+Germany banned the use of landmines in 1996, i.e. at an early stage, thus lending further impetus to the global prohibition of anti-personnel mines.
 In November 2015, it destroyed the last of its stockpiled cluster munitions.

-In November 2022, Germany assumed the Presidency of the Ottawa Convention on Anti-Personnel Mines for one year.
+In addition, from November 2022 until November 2023, Germany held the Presidency of the Ottawa Convention on Anti-Personnel Mines.

-Since 1992, the German Government’s commitment at the political level to outlaw these weapons which have indiscriminate effects has been accompanied by funds for humanitarian mine action and victim assistance.
-Through clearance efforts and public awareness-raising, it supports the survival of those affected.
+Since 1992, the German Government’s commitment at the political level for a ban on these weapons which have indiscriminate effects has been accompanied by funds for humanitarian mine and ERW clearance and victim assistance.
+Through clearance efforts and public awareness-raising about the dangers, the Government helps safeguard the survival of those affected.

-Germany also offers support to the states affected to help them meet their obligations, particularly the clearing of contaminated areas, under the Anti-Personnel Mine Ban Convention (Ottawa Convention), the Oslo Convention on Cluster Munitions and the UN Convention on Certain Conventional Weapons.
+Germany also offers support to the states concerned to help them meet their obligations under international law, particularly the clearing of contaminated areas, under the Anti-Personnel Mine Ban Convention (Ottawa Convention), the Oslo Convention on Cluster Munitions and the UN Convention on Certain Conventional Weapons.

-Working with partner organisations and governments, the Federal Foreign Office has already assisted 56 mine-affected countries in Africa, Asia, the Middle East, Europe and South America.
+Working with partner organisations and governments, the Federal Foreign Office has already assisted more than 50 mine-and ERW-affected countries in Africa, Asia, the Middle East, Europe and South America.

 In Ukraine, for example, there has been an enormous increase in mine and ERW contamination as a result of the Russian war of aggression.
-The Federal Foreign Office is supporting projects there that work on humanitarian mine action, awareness-raising and victim assistance; it provided around 7.1 million euro to this end in 2022.
+Since the start of Russia’s full-blown war of aggression in 2022, the Federal Foreign Office has provided almost 50 million euro to support humanitarian mine and ERW clearance, awareness-raising and victim assistance projects in the country.

 The German Government’s cooperation partners for humanitarian mine action include NGOs, the International Red Cross and Red Crescent Movement, and a number of organisations of the United Nations – in particular, the United Nations Mine Action Service (UNMAS), which coordinates the relevant UN activities.
-In addition to supporting bilateral projects to clear mines, raise public awareness and provide assistance to victims, the Federal Foreign Office also cooperates with relevant international stakeholders to strengthen advocacy in the sphere of humanitarian mine action.
-Among the most important of these partners are the International Campaign to Ban Landmines (ICBL), the Cluster Munition Coalition (CMC) and the Geneva International Centre for Humanitarian Demining (GICHD).
+In addition to supporting bilateral projects to clear mines, raise public awareness and provide assistance to victims, the Federal Foreign Office also cooperates with relevant international stakeholders to increase transparency regarding the global level of contamination.
+The most important of these partners include the International Campaign to Ban Landmines (ICBL), the Cluster Munition Coalition (CMC), Mine Action Review and the Geneva International Centre for Humanitarian Demining (GICHD).